-- 5.10 In accordance with Policy DP10 of the adopted National Park Local Plan (2019), new residential development is required to either provide on-site open space provision, or financially contribute towards off-site provision and/or enhancement in the locality of the development. - 5.11 The developer contributions received by the Authority are made available for local town and parish councils to request the release of.
-Over the years, the Authority has released over £250,000 towards local open space infrastructure, including the wildplay projects at Stanford Rise, Sway and Whartons Lane, Ashurst; and new play equipment at the Coles Mead recreation ground, Lyndhurst; and the Highwood Road play area in Brockenhurst. - 5.12 The Authority will continue to make the received open space contributions available for the relevant town and parish councils to support the delivery of costed open space enhancement.
+- 5.10 In accordance with Policy DP10 of the adopted National Park Local Plan (2019), new residential development is required to either provide on-site open space provision, or financially contribute towards off-site provision and/or enhancement in the locality of the development. - 5.11 The developer contributions received by the Authority are made available for local town and parish councils.
+Over the years, the Authority has released over £275,000 towards local open space infrastructure, including the wildplay projects at Stanford Rise, Sway; Clare Lodge, Bransgore and Whartons Lane,

+- Ashurst; and new play equipment at the Coles Mead recreation ground, Lyndhurst; and the Highwood Road play area in Brockenhurst. - 5.12 The Authority will continue to make the received open space contributions available for the relevant town and parish councils to support the delivery of costed open space enhancement.
 The contributions are linked to the locality of the development.

-6. Section 106 Monitoring Fees received 2019 - 2020
+6. Section 106 Monitoring Fees received 2020 - 2021

 - 6.1 The Community Infrastructure Levy (Amendment) (England) (No.2) Regulations 2019 enable local planning authorities to charge a monitoring fee to cover the cost of the monitoring and reporting on delivery of the Section 106 obligation.
-Monitoring fees can be used to monitor and report on any type of planning obligation, for the lifetime of that obligation. - 6.2 The regulations allow monitoring fees to be established using a number of alternative methods.
+Monitoring fees can be used to monitor and report on any type of planning obligation, for the lifetime of that obligation. - 6.2 The regulations allow monitoring fees to be established using a number of options.
 However, in all cases, monitoring fees must be proportionate and reasonable and reflect the actual cost of monitoring.
-Local planning authorities are required to report on monitoring fees in their Infrastructure Funding Statements. - 6.3 At the full National Park Authority meeting in December 2019, members approved the introduction of Section 106 monitoring fees (as enabled by the relevant Regulations).
-The monitoring fees took effect from 1 January 2020 and were therefore in place for the final three months of the 2019 2020 reporting period.
-The monitoring fees implemented in January 2020 are set out below.
+Local planning authorities are required to report on monitoring fees in their Infrastructure Funding Statements. - 6.3 National Park Authority members approved the introduction of Section 106 monitoring fees (as enabled by the relevant Regulations) in December 2019.
+The monitoring fees took effect from 1 January 2020 and therefore covered the entire 2020 2021 reporting period.
+The monitoring fee rates introduced in January 2020 are set out below.